Higher Education (HD)

 An in-depth study of a particular topic, contemporary issue, or concern.
 The course will be taught by a specialist within the field being studied, or as an alternative methodology, a faculty member will coordinate a series of guest speakers who will address the topic.
 Since topics vary, the course may be repeated with permission of the instructor.

 HD 7020 Collaboration in Higher Education (3)

 In today's fast-paced, complex, and interdependent world it is more important than ever to work toward a common goal in learning organizations.
 This course embraces a systems view of learning at the organizational level.
 Students will compare, contrast, and critique theories and models of organizational learning, knowledge creation, and organizational capacity building and apply them to their own organizational settings.
 Course assignments will provide students with the opportunity to think systemically and develop a comprehensive understanding of the core competencies required to create and build cultures of learning with a shared vision.
 Special attention is focused on planning and implementing system-wide networks within a collaborative framework.

-HD 7030 Higher Education Administration and Organizational Management (3 Credits)
+HD 7030 Higher Education Administration and Organizational Management (3)

 Higher Education Administration and Organizational Management explores leadership and management concepts in higher education environments.
 The focus will be on factors influences strategic level decision-making such as governance models, organizational structures, human resources, change management, and finances.
 Topics such as organizational behavior, leadership, communication, culture, and ethics will also be examined in support of student development of a personal management style.

-HD 7040 Emerging Trends in Higher Education (3 Credits)
+HD 7040 Emerging Trends in Higher Education (3)